Location Matters - Where is your Case?

 Of course, every DUI attorney has courts he or she likes more than others.

 It’s a given that DUI lawyers and their clients feel better about walking out of a court that has given them a better break than they would when walking out of some court where they feel like they got pounded.
 That’s basic human nature.

-While there’s nothing to be done about where a case is brought, there is often a lot that can be done about a case once it has been brought.
+While there’s nothing to be done about where a case is brought, there is a lot that can be done about a case once it has started.

 Every shred of evidence had to be put under the microscope.
 If there is a way out of a DUI (especially if the case has been brought in a particularly tough court), then no stone should be left un-turned in the quest to get the charge dismissed.

 If the case is strong enough to survive a proper legal challenge, then knowing what to do - as well as what not to do, especially before the specific Judge to whom it has been assigned - is absolutely critical.

 In order to bring about the best result in any DUI case, a lawyer has to know what will fly and what won't in each courtroom, because getting the judge mad or otherwise testing his or her patience is not a helpful tactic.